CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-10.md

    ![](../media/ex10-fixbug.png)

-1. Here’s an example of how this works: In the first image,, the wrong library was imported, and after using the "Fix bug" feature, we can see that the issue was resolved.
+1. Here’s an example of how this works: In the first image, the wrong library was imported and after using the "Fix bug" feature, you can see that the issue is resolved.

    ![](../media/ex10-debug1.png)

    ![](../media/ex10-debug2.png)

-1. In the next step, we have the debugging tool.
+1. In the next step, you have the debugging tool.
 This tool is primarily used if there are any issues in the code or if you want to add some breakpoints.
-Using break points, you can understand the output and flow of the code by looking at the print statements after each function For e.g.
+Using break points, you can understand the output and flow of the code by looking at the print statements after each function.

    ![](../media/ex10-debug.png)